AqsaNajeeb/100DaysOfBuildables/Wine_Classification_App/README.md

-# 🍷 Wine Classification – Streamlit App
+# 🍷 Wine Classification App

 This task is part of my 100 Days of Buildables journey, where I build practical apps using Python and Streamlit.
 This app classifies wines into **3 classes** based on chemical composition features from the famous **UCI Wine dataset**.